Samuel I. Rosenberg: Maryland House of Delegates

 In 1982, Rosenberg ran for the Maryland House of Delegates in District 42.
 He won the Democratic primary in September, placing third and defeating incumbent state Delegates Steven V. Sklar and David B. Shapiro.
 Rosenberg was sworn in on January 12, 1983.
 In 2002, he was redrawn into the 41st district, where he successfully ran for re-election.

 During his first twenty years in the House of Delegates, Rosenberg served as a member of the Appropriations Committee, afterwards serving in the Health and Government Operations Committee until 2004.
 From 2004 to 2011, and again from 2013 to 2016, he served as a member of the Judiciary Committee, in between serving as the vice-chair of the Ways and Means Committee.
 Since 2017, Rosenberg has served as a member of the Health and Government Operations Committee and as the chair of the government operations and long-term care subcommittee.

 In October 1983, after state Senator Rosalie Silber Abrams was appointed to serve as the director of the Maryland Office of Aging, Rosenberg applied to serve the remainder of her term in the Maryland Senate.
-The Baltimore City Democratic Central Committee voted 4-1 to nominate Maryland Democratic Party executive director Barbara Hoffman to fill the seat later that month.
+The Baltimore City Democratic Central Committee voted 4–1 to nominate Maryland Democratic Party executive director Barbara Hoffman to fill the seat later that month.

 Rosenberg was a delegate to the Democratic National Convention in 1988, 1996, and 2000.

+Rosenberg ran for re-election in 2026, during which he ran on a slate with state delegate Sean Stinnett and state senator Dalya Attar.
+Rosenberg continued to support Attar after she was federally indicted on charges of extortion and conspiracy, citing their work together on issues including the Pimlico Race Course.